ocademy-ai/machine-learning/awesome/CONTRIBUTING.md

 2. Open `machine-learning/awesome/lists/courses/README.ipynb`.
 3. Rerun all the cells.
 4. If you want to update the output rendering logic in the Notebook or `machine-learning/awesome/lists/lib`,
-   1. add new introduced Python libraries if needed,
+   1. add newly introduced Python libraries if needed,
    2. update the rendering code in Python.
-5. Go back to the JupyterLab or Jupyter NOtebook, restart the kernel, and rerun all the cells.
+5. Go back to JupyterLab or Jupyter NOtebook, restart the kernel, and rerun all the cells.
 6. Use [nbconvert to sync](#how-to-use-nbconvert) the latest `README.ipynb` with the `README.md` Markdown file.

 ### How to update the database schema?